misterdjules/node-fast/README.md

 `maxObjectsToBuffer` | non-negative integer | maximum number of received data objects that may be buffered.
 Subsequently received objects will be dropped.
 Callers can tell whether this happened by looking at the `ndata` argument to the callback.

-#### request.abort(): abort an RPC request
+#### request.abandon(): abandon an RPC request

-Clients may invoke `abort()` on the return value from `rpc(args)` to abort the request.
-If the request is not yet complete, then it will emit an `error` indicating the abort, and no more data will be emitted.
+Callers may invoke `abandon()` on the return value from `rpc(args)` to abandon the request.
+If the request is not yet complete, then it will emit an `error` indicating the abandonment, and no more data will be emitted.

 This does not actually notify the server.
 The server will still process the request.

-Future implementations may attempt to improve this by asking the server to abort the request (though it will still be best-effort, since the request may have already completed).
+Additionally, the client will continue to maintain state about this request until whenever the request would have otherwise terminated (i.e., until the request completes normally, the client is detached from the transport, or there's a transport error).
+This can in principle result in holding onto a small amount of memory for some time.
+Since consumers are expected to identify and respond to transport errors (e.g., using TCP KeepAlive or the like), this should only be possible if the server itself has hung responding to the request, and the resources will be freed when the server is restarted or disappears (as detected by the underlying transport) or if the consumer drops its references to this Fast client.

 #### detach(): detach client from underlying socket